DeekshaSudini/marist-mscs621-deekshasudini/README.md

 2. Install IBM Cloud CLI.
 3. Install Docker
 4. Install Docker-Compose

 And now run sudo docker-compose up

 ![Alt text](https://github.com/DeekshaSudini/marist-mscs621-deekshasudini/blob/master/readme_images/Vagrant_3000.JPG)

+It runs on the your VM port which is in your vagrant file

+Example: 192.168.33.10:3000

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------
 This application is taken from the other git project